 Trekkers who want to avoid high passes and high altitude can chose an easier version of the Jomolhari Loop by retracing their steps from Jangothang instead of taking harder routes through spectacular high ridges (see days 9,10,11) while still having the majestic impressions of Mount Jomolhari.

 Note: For time-strapped travellers, we can exclude trip to Thimphu and stay just one day at Jangothang camp and reduce the whole trip to 10 Days 9 Nights.

 Paro International Airport, Bhutan

-Jomolhari Mountain Festival is an annual event which takes place in late September or early October.
+Jomolhari Mountain Festival is an annual 2-day event which normally takes place on 14th & 15th October.

 Moderate to Difficult – very good level of fitness is required for this trekking.
 Trail crosses altitude of 4,500 meters above sea level.
 You should be able to walk/trek 20+ km in 7-8 hours through rough terrains.
 Your are strongly recommended to undergo training to get fit and healthy before undertaking this trek.

 Only high season tariff applies as this mountain festival takes place during high season months of September or October.

 US$3430 per person – for a couple or group of 2 people

 US$3080 per person – for a group of 3 people or more